 1. First we double load our #12 brush with one of the Wine colors or Crimson and Orange.

 2. Now stroke on a scallop stroke, try to keep the Orange tight in the center and rotate the Wine color around the outside edge while wiggling your brush to create the waves in the petal.
 Click here for a full tutorial on basic strokes

 No need to be perfect, this petal is going towards the back of the flower and will be overlapped.
-If you have seen my Pansy painting tutorial you will find this same stroke there.
+You can view the same type stroke on a Pansy here by tapping here.